rhizoome/git-darcs/README.md

 With `git-darcs clone <source> <destination>` you can clone a darcs/git dual repository locally.
 Both git and darcs will make sure no history-data is duplicated on disk.
-To create git patches from my working-repositories I use `darcs rebase suspend` and `git commit -a -v`.
+To create git revision from my working-repositories I clone the tracking repo and pull the patches using `git darcs pull <source>` into the temporary repo.
+I push the git-repo and open PR.
+If the code-review requires changes, I update my working-repository and repeat the process.

 ⚠️ **NOTE**: The tool is intentionally very minimal.
 It is for devs, they can read tracebacks or change the code to fit better.
 There are no pytests, yet,